heweiye/axdlog.gitlab.io/content/post/2018-04-19-Setting-Up-Anaconda-And-Jupyter-Notebook-On-GNU-Linux.md

 ---

 The [Jupyter Notebook][jupyter] is an open-source interactive web application developed by [Python][python] language.
 The official recommends installing [Python][python] and [Jupyter Notebook][jupyter] using the [Anaconda Distribution][anaconda].
 This article documents how to set up [Anaconda][anaconda] and [Jupyter Notebook][jupyter], and implement the entire process through a shell script.

+>We are changing versioning in Anaconda Distribution from a `major/minor` version scheme to a `year.month` scheme.
+We made this change to differentiate between *the open source Anaconda Distribution* and *Anaconda Enterprise*, our managed data science platform.
+Conda, will continue to use a `major/minor` versioning scheme. -- [Anaconda Distribution 2018.12 Released](https://www.anaconda.com/blog/developer-blog/anaconda-distribution-2018-12-released/)

 <!--more-->